LamSut/ContainYourself/README.md

 # Play with Containers
 Here are some practice exercises that I have created to help you learn about containers:
-* These exercises are designed to guide you through building, running, and managing containers locally with Docker.
+* These practice exercises are designed to guide you through building, running, and managing your containers locally with Docker.
-* You can enhance your skills in deploying and orchestrating containerized applications on a Kubernetes cluster with Minikube.
+* You can further enhance your skills in deploying and orchestrating containerized applications on a Kubernetes cluster with Minikube.
-* You will also gain experience about monitoring and visualization of containerized apps using Grafana and Prometheus.
+* You will also acquire practical experience about monitoring and visualization of containerized apps using Grafana and Prometheus.

 # Docker